mjdxp/awesome-cfg/README.md

 # awesome-cfg

-My personal configuration and theme for Awesome WM.
+My personal configuration and theme for Awesome WM, based on the default config with Collision added.

 Clone this repository with `git clone https://github.com/mjdxp/awesome-cfg.git` and copy the files to `~/.config/awesome.`